phantie/multilayer-cache/README.md

 Implementing such caching still may be a challenge.
 The implementation may suffer from:

 - spagetti
-  (Having recursive nature, but of finite nesting.
-For your purposes you may have started it with one layer, but after adding a layer or two more the code started looking from afar like)
+(having a recursive nature, but with finite nesting.
+For your purposes, you might have started with one layer, but after adding a layer or two more, the code started looking like this from afar:)
 ```
 @@@@ outer layer get
   @@@@ middle layer get